Back to the full dot-point answer

 Identity is built against something.
 The text that constructs a young woman's identity dramatises the institutions (school, family, romance, work) that contest it.
 The contestation is part of the identity.

-What is period markers?Show answer
+What are period markers?Show answer

 Material objects, social practices, language registers and political referents place a text in a time.
 A novel set in the 1980s that includes a specific song, a specific political event and a specific brand is constructing the period through markers the reader is meant to register.